 We are not talking about flowers and fruit trees here, but ways to get more exposure for your content.
 There are things you are already doing; you share your blog posts on the social media and in newsletters.

 But there is much more you should be doing.
 For instance, did you consider getting in touch with a specialised magazine or business forum in your niche to contribute a guest post every now and then?
 Or did you reach a bartering agreement with a non-competing but complementary business to share each other’s content?
 These are smart ways to reach new audiences without working harder to create new content.

 B2B buyers never make impulse purchases.
 They have other stakeholders to consult with, and managers to approve their choice.
 Thus, your content and CTAs must be focused more on solving their need for clear information in order to build a solid case in favour of working with you, not on pushing a sale.

 When you reach the point of communicating with a lead on a one-to-one basis, you get to make your sales speech and offer.
 Until then, offer them clear, unbiased and helpful information and promote your company’s experience and know-how in dealing with clients of their category.

 5. Be Enthusiast, But Keep Your Eye on the Metrics

-A B2B content marketing strategy is not a one-size-fits all product.
-You may learn what works, in general, but you have to try and experiment different things for your particular business and audience.
+A B2B content marketing strategy is not a one-size-fits-all product.
+You may learn what works, in general, but you have to try and experiment with different things for your particular business and audience.

 However, make sure that you always measure your marketing efforts and make changes according to the key metrics for content marketing.
 Otherwise, you will be wasting time, money and even good content with ineffective strategies.